McConnell pulls rival Rick Scott off powerful Commerce Committee

 The GOP leader insisted last year that he didn’t take the attempt to end his leadership reign personally, but the latest move sends a clear message to conservatives that challenging McConnell’s leadership carries a cost.

-He acknowledged running against McConnell is the likely reason he was booted from the panel despite his relative seniority on the committee and experience running a major company.
+Scott acknowledged that running against McConnell was the likely reason he was booted from the panel despite his relative seniority on the committee and experience running a major company.

 “I probably ran the biggest company almost any senator in the history country has ever run.
 I was governor of the third-biggest economy in the United States, Florida.
 I’ve got a business background,” Scott said, ticking off his credentials.